slashingweapon/as-perod/Arcane Council.md

 These are the seats of the Arcane Council, and their current occupants.

 **Abjuration**  Mensah Chenzira (Hu Ma).
-Third son of a sailmaker in [[Kepharix]], Mensah had a long career as an enforcer.
+Third son of a sailmaker in [Kepharix](Kepharix.html), Mensah had a long career as an enforcer.
 After spending a decade as the Vice-Chancellor of Enforcement he was elevated to the Council.

 **Conjuration** Weblew Thenestal (Hu Ma).